 On the other hand, the number of views represents how many times each piece of content was actually seen.
 That’s the main difference between reach and views – the total number of views includes every single time a piece of content was viewed.
 It doesn’t matter if a single person has seen it 1 time, 3 times or 12 times.
 Each time they saw it counts as a view.

 Another metric is impressions.
-Impressions represents the number of Page views from both Facebook users (users who are logged in) and users who are not logged in or don’t have Facebook account at all.
+Impressions represent the number of Page views from both Facebook users (users who are logged in) and users who are not logged in or don’t have a Facebook account at all.